 Causes of High friability of tablets

-- Use of some excipients such as microcrystalline cellulose, silicified microcrystalline cellulose, magnesium silicate, polysorbate, sodium stearyl fumarate, gives low friability at lower compression pressures.
+• The use of some excipients such as microcrystalline cellulose, silicified microcrystalline cellulose, magnesium silicate, polysorbate, and sodium stearyl fumarate, gives low friability at lower compression pressures.

-The above factors affecting tablet friability.
-So, this is the answer of: What are the factors affecting friability of the tablet?
+The above factors affect tablet friability.
+So, this is the answer of: What are the factors affecting the friability of the tablet?

 Remedies of High friability of tablets

-By these ways you may improve the friability of tablets.
-So, this is the answer of: how to improve friability of tablets?
+In these ways, you may improve the friability of tablets.
+Therefore, this is the answer of: how to improve the friability of tablets?

 References